xfbs/PiL3/12DataFiles/notes.markdown

   format when writing: `string.format("%a", 0.4342)`
 - Strings can also be properly escaped: `string.format("%q", str)`
-- Tables can be serialized recursively **only** if they do not have *cycles* (some parts of the table refer to other parts of the same table)
+- Tables can be serialized recursively **only** if they do not have *cycles* (where some parts of the table refer to other parts of the same table)
 - To represent cycled tables, named tables are needed